-Connecting all the horns and strobes on the circuit in a daisy-chain fashion, the NAC circuit is loop of wire.
+Connecting all the horns and strobes on the circuit in a daisy-chain fashion like a single strand bead necklace, the NAC circuit is loop of wire.
 To allow a small current to be passed through all the wires, at the end of the daisy-chain is an end-of-line resistor.

 This current is supervision current, which is another term for continuity checking.
 The panel is checking the continuity of the wire in the loop.

 An open trouble on the NAC says that the supervision current has stopped flowing and the panel is not seeing a continuous wire path (broken continuity).